ivan-paz/in-construction/README.md

 # in-construction
-building a fuzzy rule-based classifier, same as repo title
+Build and test a fuzzy rule-based classifier, same as repo title